Clojure: Extensible Data Notation

 In addition to those elements, it supports extensibility through the use of tags, which consist of the character # followed by a symbol.
 When encountering a tag, the reader passes the value of the next element to the corresponding handler, which returns a data value.
 For example, this could be a tagged element: #myapp/Person {:first "Fred" :last "Mertz"}, whose interpretation will depend on the appropriate handler of the reader.

 This definition of extension elements in terms of the others avoids relying on either convention or context to convey elements not included in the base set.

 Alternative platforms

 The primary platform of Clojure is Java, but other target implementations exist.
 The most notable of these is ClojureScript, which compiles to ECMAScript 3, and ClojureCLR, a full port on the .NET platform, interoperable with its ecosystem.
-A survey of the Clojure community with 1,060 respondents conducted in 2013 found that 47% of respondents used both Clojure and ClojureScript when working with Clojure.
-In 2014 this number had increased to 55%, in 2015, based on 2,445 respondents, to 66%.
-Popular ClojureScript projects include implementations of the React library such as Reagent, re-frame, Rum, and Om.

-Other implementations

 Other implementations of Clojure on different platforms include: